edubart/nelua-lang/docs/pages/overview.md

   }
   -- fill expressions
   for i=1,n do
-    -- aster.value convert any Lua value to the proper ASTNode initlist[i] = aster.create_value(i)
+    -- convert any Lua value to the proper ASTNode initlist[i] = aster.create_value(i)
   end
   return initlist